Merit Systems Protection Board

 The Board’s decision on a petition for review constitutes final administrative action.
 Further appeal then may be available in the U.S. Court of Appeals for the Federal Circuit or, in cases involving allegations of discrimination, with a U.S. district court or the Equal Employment Opportunity Commission.

-The director of the OPM may intervene or petition the full Board for reconsideration of a final decision.
+The director of the Office of Personnel Management may intervene or petition the full Board for reconsideration of a final decision.
 The OPM director also may seek judicial review of a final Board decision involving the interpretation of a civil service law, rule, or regulation affecting personnel management where the Board decision will have a substantial impact on a civil service law, rule, regulation, or policy.

 ‘Mixed’ Appeals That Include Discrimination Issues